-|Date: 10 June 2011 ||Chairman |
+|Date: 14th August, 2013 ||Chairman |

-Particulars pursuant to Companies (Disclosure of Particulars in the Report of the Boardof Directors) Rules 1988:
+Particulars pursuant to Companies (Disclosure of Particulars in the Report of the Boardof Directors) Rules, 1988:

-A) Details on Conservation of Energy
+A) Details on conservation of Energy

 Though the operations of your Company are not energy-intensive, significant measuresare taken to reduce energy consumption.
 We constantly evaluate new technologies and investto make our infrastructure more energy-efficient.